 You can customize the appearance of the geometries - specify the fill color and opacity for shapes, define stroke width, line styles, and other parameters to achieve the desired visual representation for lines and polygons.

 Storing and printing at no extra costs

-However, it is necessary to credit OpenStreetMap and other contributors by providing appropriate attributions properly.
-Learn more about attributions on our documentation page.
+However, providing proper attributions to OpenStreetMap and other contributors is essential.
+Learn more about attribution requirements on our documentation page.

-Different map views
+A variety of map views

 - scaleFactor = 2:

 By default, the maximal scale factor is 2.
 Bigger values are possible upon request.
 Please email us for more information on this.

 You can mark multiple locations on your map by adding the markers parameter.
 You can also change the icon of your markers using our Map Marker Icon API: